tzetzo/Vite-React/README.md

 In production, VITE uses module bundler called Rollup which does minification etc.

-Steps to create new Vite-React app:
+Steps to create new Vite-React app(already done in this boilerplate):
 1. npm create vite@latest my-react-app
     * choose React
     * choose JavaScript or Typescript